It was with some sadness that I read on Instagram that Margo Guryan had passed away.

 From early on in Taylor’s ABC-Paramount period he had used the wife of Clarinetist, Tony Scott for art and design.
 Fran (Attaway) Scott had worked with Decca and Creed liked the work she’d done for the Modern Jazz Quartet.
 Among the musicians Creed was working with from around 1956 were both Tony Scott, and Bob Brookmeyer, along with Gerry Mulligan.

 In Nov.
 1959, Tony Scott left for the near, middle and far east on what would become a 2-year tour all over the world for the US State Department The new edition of the encyclopedia of jazz (Leonard Feather) ISBN via Archive.org.
 Fran Scott/Attaway left ABC-Paramount to go with Tony on his tour.
 Up until then, Fran had been working from a desk in Creed Taylor’s office.
 Shortly after Fran left, Margo Guryan was hired as administrative assistant aka Secretary to Creed Taylor.
 Guryan moved into Creed’s office using the desk Fran Scott had left.
+We can deduce this was early in 1960, as Guryan took 3-weeks leave to attend the 1960 Lenox School for jazz.

 According to the Grove Dictionary of American Music, Guryan helped conceive of the iconic impulse! logo The Grove dictionary of American music : Free Download, Borrow, and Streaming : Internet Archive.